Aparna Vaidik

 Aparna Vaidik (born 22 October) is an Indian historian, author, and educator.
 Vaidik is a scholar with significant public presence known for her extensive writings on history of the Andaman islands, the Indian revolutionaries, histories of social and mythic violence, and histories of seditious conspiracies.

 Early life

 She was born in Indore, Madhya Pradesh.
 She is the daughter of an academic, professor Vedwati Vaidik, and a prominent journalist/political commentator, Ved Pratap Vaidik.

 Aparna Vaidik's debut book, Imperial Andamans: Colonial Encounter and Island History, was published as part of the Cambridge Imperial and Postcolonial Studies Series of Palgrave Macmillan when she was a historian at Georgetown University in Washington, DC.
 It examines the penal history of the Andaman Islands.
 Her second book, My Son’s Inheritance: A Secret History of Blood Justice and Lynchings in India, has drawn international attention.

-Her next book, Waiting for Swaraj: Inner Lives of Indian Revolutionaries was published by Cambridge University Press in 2021.
-Another book on a famous trial of the Indian revolutionaries in during British India, Revolutionaries on Trial: Sedition, Betrayal and Martyrdom, was published by Aleph in 2024.
+Her third book, Waiting for Swaraj: Inner Lives of Indian Revolutionaries was published by Cambridge University Press in 2021.
+A fifth book on a famous trial of the Indian revolutionaries in during British India, Revolutionaries on Trial: Sedition, Betrayal and Martyrdom, was published by Aleph in 2024.